BenBagBag/seattle_beps_modelling/.ipynb_checkpoints/README-checkpoint.md

 Available in `data/input_data`:

 - `energy_emissions.csv`: a table of predicted emissions factors for electric, gas, and steam power in Seattle, year by year until 2050.
-This was predicted by calculating the rate of decline given by the city and assuming that will remain steady.
+This was predicted by calculating the rate of decline given by the city and assuming that will remain steady. [source needed]
 - `jan_proposal_emissions_targets.csv` and `june_proposal_emissions_targets.csv`: the timeline for when each building type/size must meet specific GHGI targets.
-These are the city's proposals in January and June of 2023.
+These are the city's proposals in January and June of 2023. [sources needed]
 - `rmi_building_analysis_with_new_col_names.csv`: RMI's original building data, composed of a list of buildings/emissions from the City of Seattle (not identical to what is found in the public dataset on data.seattle.gov), plus calculations for square footage.
 - `Reproducing RMI building data cleaning`: this folder is a Jupyter notebook and CSV's associated with reproducing RMI's analysis of buildings' square footage and usage.
 We get drastically different numbers when we use this data compared to the `rmi_building_analysis_with_new_col_names` data.
 We know there's a discrepancy between the data the City makes publicly available vs. what they gave to RMI.
 There could also be mistakes in this data cleaning/processing.
-This needs more investigation, which we'll have to do if we want to use the 2019 public City data as our source for building data.
+This needs more investigation, which we'll have to do if we want to use the 2019 public City data as our source for building data. [source for city data needed]

 ## Model